 Note: The key for perfect shapes is greasing and flouring the pan.
 I used butter instead of shortening.
 I also tried a baking spray with flour, which turned out just as well.

-Now picture, how fun and delicious these bite sized shapes would be made of cornbread and served with soup!
-Thank you so much for stopping by!
+Now picture, how fun and delicious these bite sized shapes would be made of cornbread and served with soup.
+Give them at try!
+Thank you so much for stopping by today.

 ©2017 Autumn Cake Bites was first published on Thistle Key Lane™